rpuranik-tlx/release-versions-check/README.md

 # release-versions-check
-release versions check
+Sample project to demo on release versions check

-More information.